-Luckily, the fall hurricane season spared tiny St. Kitts, allowing the 126-room property to open this past November in a remote section of the undeveloped island.
+Luckily, the fall hurricane season spared tiny St. Kitts, allowing the 126-room property to open in a remote section of the undeveloped island.

 Of interest is a replica sugar mill where guests can take fitness, yoga and meditation classes, but the real highlight just may be the 37,000-square-foot Miraval Life in Balance Spa, from none other than the renowned Miraval brand.

 Those wishing to venture off-site have their pick of outdoor activities, including volcano hiking, but the Park Hyatt can also arrange trips to the UNESCO Brimstone Hill Fortress or provide an island historian for a truly local experience.